The Benjamin Royal Sonesta New York: Upper stories

 The Beverly originally operated as an apartment hotel with 177 apartments.
 These units were served by two passenger elevators, a freight elevator, and two staircases.
 The units were located on the third through 26th floors and had between one and four rooms.
 The apartments on the lower floors contained one or two rooms, a serving pantry, foyer, and bathroom and were placed on either side of a corridor.
 Some of these apartments contained dining alcoves.
 Many apartments on the upper floors, above the 15th story, contained three rooms.
 The apartments on these stories were generally larger and included outdoor terraces on the setbacks, as well as full-sized dining rooms.
 When the hotel opened, there was high demand for apartments with outdoor terraces.
 The top four stories contained mechanical equipment.

 The modern-day bedrooms begin at the fifth floor.
 When the hotel was renovated in 1999, there were 209 rooms; these included 97 one-bedroom suites, as well as one suite with two bedrooms.
 The rooms ranged from 350 to 750 ft2, larger than typical hotel rooms in Manhattan.
 Each of the rooms had a refrigerator, a microwave, and high ceilings and was decorated in a cream-and-beige color scheme.
 The suites had pull-out sofas and wet bars, and several suites had access to outdoor terraces.
-The bathrooms also had stainless-steel furnishings.
+The bathrooms had stainless-steel furnishings.
 All of the units were soundproofed.
+As of 2024, the hotel has 209 units.
+The hotel has 98 suites (including two named suites, the Beverly and the Benjamin) with Manhattan–themed artwork and lounge seats.
+The Beverly Suite has a marble dining table and a "library wall" in its living room, while the Benjamin Suite has a conference table and an "art wall" in its living room.